winkeung/C-Concepts/C_Concepts_Part1.md

 <pre>
 #include &lt;stdio.h&gt;

+// value = -1^sign * 2^(exp-127) * 1.bbbbbb.... (binary decimal no., total 23 bs)
 typedef struct {
-	unsigned int fraction : 23; // represent the digits(the Xs) in this binary no. 1.XXXXXXX...
-	unsigned int exp : 8; // minus this no. by 127 to get real exp no. unsigned int sign : 1;
+	unsigned int fraction : 23; // represent the binary digits(the bs) in this binary decimal no. 1.bbbbbbbb... unsigned int exp : 8;       // minus this no. by 127 to get real exponent no. unsigned int sign : 1;      // sign bit : 0=positive 1=negative
-}float_; // value = -1^sign * 2^(exp-127) * 1.XXXXXXX....
+}float_;

 typedef struct {
 	unsigned long fraction : 52;
-	unsigned long exp : 11; // minus this no. by 1023 to get real exp no. unsigned long sign : 1;
+	unsigned long exp : 11;     // minus this no. by 1023 to get real exponent no. unsigned long sign : 1;
 }double_;